rcsoccersim/manual/source/introduction.rst

-    By mid-21st century, a team of fully autonomous humanoid robot soccer players shall win the soccer game, comply with the official rule of the FIFA 4 , against the winner of the most recent World Cup [15].
+    By mid-21st century, a team of fully autonomous humanoid robot soccer players shall win the soccer game, comply with the official rule of the FIFA 4 , against the winner of the most recent World Cup.

-There will be several technological advancements, even if the goal of the robotic soccer team is not reached, starting with Team-Partitioned, Opaque-Transition Reinforcement Learning (TPOT-RL) [19] which has found application in the domain of packet routing in computer networks.
-TPOT-RL is a distributed learning method in domains where “agents have limited information about environmental state transitions” ([19], p.
+There will be several technological advancements, even if the goal of the robotic soccer team is not reached, starting with Team-Partitioned, Opaque-Transition Reinforcement Learning (TPOT-RL) [Stone99Layered]_ which has found application in the domain of packet routing in computer networks.
+TPOT-RL is a distributed learning method in domains where “agents have limited information about environmental state transitions” ([Stone99Layered]_, p.
 22).

 In most RoboCup leagues, the teams consist of either robots or programs that cooperate in order to defeat the opponent team.
 RoboCup